WizardOfOgz/message-board/README.md

 # Message Board

-A quick post and comment application.
+A simple post and comment application.

+View the demo at [https://message-board-sample.herokuapp.com/](https://message-board-sample.herokuapp.com/).